fcomovaz/openaq-etl-bc/README.md

 ### For ETL folder

+> just run `main.py`, it will do everything for you to extract the data.

 The ETL process uses the OpenAQ API to extract the historical data of each station.
 A log file is generated called `etl_requests.log` to store the process information (give it a look when executing).

 | File  | Description |